-Table 2-11.
+Table 2-12.
 Events Configuration Parameters

 Web Page Item Description Enable Event Generation ?
 The device will send HTTP POST events to the specified remote server and port number whenever a certain action takes place.
 Select an event type below to generate an HTTP POST event.
 Events Enable Multicast Start Events ?
 When selected, the device will report when the device starts playing a multicast audio stream.
 Enable Multicast Stop Events ?
 When selected, the device will report when the device stops playing a multicast audio stream.
+Enable Call Start Events ?
+When selected, the device will report the start of a SIP call.
+Enable Call Terminated Events ?
+When selected, the device will report the end of a SIP call.
 Enable Power On Events ?
 When selected, the device will report when it boots.
 Enable 60 Second Heartbeat ?
 When enabled, the device will report a Heartbeat event every 60 seconds.
 SIP registration is not required to generate Heartbeat events.
-Enable Informacast Start Events ?
-When selected, the device will report when a Start event has been received from the Singlewire server.
-Enable Informacast Stop Events ?
-When selected, the device will report when a Stop event has been received from the Singlewire server.
 Event Server Server IP Address ?
 The IPv4 address of the event server in dotted decimal notation.
 Server Port ?
 Specify the event server port number.
 The supported range is 0-65536.
 Enter up to 5 digits.
 Server URL ?
 Generally, the destination URL is the name of the application that receives the events and the string in the HTTP POST command.
 It can be a script used to parse and process the HTTP POST events.
 Enter up to 127 characters.
 Save Click the Save button to save your configuration settings.
 Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
 First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.

-2.3.10.1 Example Packets for Events
+2.3.11.1 Example Packets for Events